NetSuite: Using pass_through parameters for Search requests

 • Routes the request to NetSuite's REST API (instead of SOAP)

-• Uses offset-based pagination (no 15-minute expiration)
+• Uses offset-based pagination (no 15-minute cursor expiration)

-• Executes your custom SQL/SuiteQL query directly
+• Executes your custom SuiteQL query directly

-• Returns unified response format
+• Returns a unified response format

 GET https://unify.apideck.com/accounting/{resource}?pass_through[q]=<your-query>&limit=200